NOTE: The asterisks are to personally denote the primary resources to check most frequently.

 Lance deHaven-Smith — Professor Emeritus of Politics at Florida State University.

-Lawrence Wilkerson — retired US Army Colonel; former Chairman of the Joint Chiefs of Staff; former faculty of the faculty of the US Naval War College, George Washington University, and Marine Corps War College; and Distinguished Adjunct Professor of Government and Public Policy at the College of William & Mary.
+Lawrence Wilkerson — retired US Army Colonel; former Chairman of the Joint Chiefs of Staff; former faculty of the US Naval War College, George Washington University, and Marine Corps War College; and Distinguished Adjunct Professor of Government and Public Policy at the College of William & Mary.

 Marjorie Cohn — Professor Emerita of Law at the Thomas Jefferson School of Law and former president of the National Lawyers Guild.